-We manufacture significant quantities of biodiesel from used cooking oil, animal fats and food waste.
+We manufacture significant quantities of biodiesel from used cooking oil and other food wastes.
 By processing our own biodiesel, we have been able to significantly improve the greenhouse gas savings from the biodiesel we supply.

 Converting waste oils and fats into biodiesel